aditya-rawat-99/pythonNetworkingCodes/README.md

 Thats it, there is no need to save each link, no pressing of special keys or clicking mouse each time to save the link.
 Just plain old CTRL-C on each link you want to send to your friend/colleague.
-The links will be saved automatically in a seperate shelve file and when you are done. just press CTRL-C and enter yoyr email and password and email of the recipient.
+The links will be saved automatically in a seperate shelve file and when you are done, just press CTRL-C and enter your email and password and email of the recipient.

 Thats it!
 Nothing to tricky.